Whistleblowing Policy: why your organisation needs one & what to include

 Benefits of having a whistleblowing policy

-The business can resolve an issue quicker, as a result of encouraging a culture where employees report concerns of wrongdoing.
+the business can resolve an issue quicker, as a result of encouraging a culture where employees report concerns of wrongdoing;

-The business can provide support to those who need it.
+the business can provide support to those who need it;

-A whistleblower policy recognises that workers are valuable eyes and ears for the business.
+a whistleblower policy recognises that workers are valuable eyes and ears for the business;

-A whistleblower policy can ensure an employee has the option to make an anonymous disclosure or a confidential disclosure, where an employee has concerns regarding being treated differently by colleagues as a result of making a whistleblower report.
+a whistleblower policy can ensure an employee has the option to make an anonymous disclosure or a confidential disclosure, where an employee has concerns regarding being treated differently by colleagues as a result of making a whistleblower report;

-The existence of a well-drafted whistleblower policy can give a positive impression to a prospective investor who performs due diligence on your business.
+the existence of a well-drafted whistleblower policy can give a positive impression to a prospective investor who performs due diligence on your business.

 Who is a whistleblower, exactly?

 Whistleblowing is a term that’s bounced around a lot, but it helps to ask, who is a whistleblower exactly?
-Put simply, a whistleblower is an individual that raises concerns of wrongdoing regarding a business or entity and qualifies for whistleblower legal protections.
+Put simply, a whistleblower is an individual who raises concerns of wrongdoing regarding a business or entity and qualifies for whistleblower legal protections.

-Here’s a typical whistleblowing procedure..
+Here’s a typical whistleblowing procedure...

 Step one: An employee informs an appropriate person of concerns they have of wrongdoing.
 This might be a manager, HR, or a “prescribed person”.
 Here the employee should say whether or not they want to remain anonymous.
 While they can do so verbally it would always be better for this to be in writing.